 For those looking to live abroad, Singapore is one country that is certainly worth considering.
-Between year-round beautiful weather and Singaporean openness to foreigners, the country is the perfect place for any expat looking to begin a new adventure.
+Between the year-round beautiful weather and Singaporean openness to foreigners, the country is the perfect place for any expat looking to begin a new adventure.
 Here are our top 5 reasons for expats to move to Singapore immediately.

-1. Singapore Provides Incredible Business Opportunities
+1. Singapore Provides Incredible Business Opportunities for Expatriates

 Whether running your own business or looking for a job with an existing business, Singapore has a business environment that is sure to work in your favor.